benmorehouse/backlog/README.md

  - Make something that will show all of the aliases that you have made for std
  - You could also come up with something that will let you send this note to someone via an imessage or email
  - Use regular expressions to match up similar input for std

+ - # RTC Updates

+ - Allow for long term storage of the data that you are creating.
+ - Create ability to ship json data of the data that you get from the code

  - # Side projects ideas
  - Make a CLI about URL Shortening